Chaupai (poetry)

 Chaupai is identified by a syllable count 16/16, counted with a value of 1 in case of Hrasva (short sounding letter) and 2 in case of Dirgha (long sounding letter).

+One of the Chalisas, is Hanuman Chalisa.
+It is a popular chaupai in Hindi prayers and is chanted in 40 chaupais with introductory and closing dohas.

 Examples

 Some of the famous 40 chaupais (known as "chalisa");